nikhil-kini/obsidian_vaults/CheatSheet/Angular/07 Modules and Optimization.md

 ![[Lazy Loading.png]]

-Note: Make sure the imports are clean(Only imports needed to get max benefit)
+Note: Make sure the imports are clean(Only imports needed to get max benefit). **Feature Modules should not be imported in the `app.module.ts ` should be  imported in routing modules.**
 - edit Feature Module Routes
 ```ts
 const routes: Routes = [